brandorn/brandorn.com/_posts/writing/2021-01-07-on-figma-variants.md

 category: writing

 title: Using Figma variants for better error handling design
-description: Modern design tools like Figma make it easier for design and development teams to collaboratively document error states — a fundamental yet often-overlooked aspect of product design.
+description: Using Figma for a fundamental yet often-overlooked aspect of product design.

 img_folder: figma-variants
 thumb: figma-variants-thumb.png